core-wg/senml-spec/draft-jennings-core-senml.md

-restricted character set was chosen so that these names can be directly used as in other types of URI including segments of an HTTP path with no special encoding and can be directly used in many databases and analytic systems.. {{RFC5952}} contains advice on encoding an IPv6 address in a name.
+restricted character set was chosen so that these names can be directly used as in other types of URI including segments of an HTTP path with no special encoding and can be directly used in many databases and analytic systems. {{RFC5952}} contains advice on encoding an IPv6 address in a name.

 If either the Base Time or Time value is missing, the missing attribute is considered to have a value of zero.
 The Base Time and Time values are added